raisely/restie/README.md

 #### Accessing higher-level models

-Resti models, when used correctly, can also give access to parent model interfaces via the `parent()` method.
+Restie models, when used correctly, can also give access to parent model interfaces via the `parent()` method.
 This is intended to make accessing and mapping a higher level api much more accessible.

 ```js
 import restie from '@raisely/restie';